 These four themes are integral to how Uralla will grow and evolve.
-These four themes and actions contained in this LSPS build on the strategic planning actions already contained within the vision of the Uralla Community Strategic Plan 2017-2027, which was prepared following extensive community input.
+These four themes and actions contained in this LSPS build on the strategic planning actions already contained within the vision of the Uralla Community Strategic Plan 2017-2027.
+This plan was built on previous extensive community engagement using award winning International Association for Public Participation (iap2) consultation framework.